lars-t-hansen/flatjs/SPEC.md

 must have the same signature (number and types of arguments) as the overridden method.

-The first argument to a method is always the keyword SELF.
+The first parameter of a method is always the keyword SELF.

 As for structs, a field of struct type gives rise to a named substructure within the outer class that contains the fields of the nested struct.
+Restrictions on field names are as for struct.

 A field of class type gives rise to a pointer field.